ibis-project/ibis/ibis/omniscidb/README.rst

 **Interval:**

-MapD Interval statement allow just the follow date/time attribute: YEAR, DAY, MONTH, HOUR, MINUTE, SECOND
+omniscidb Interval statement allow just the follow date/time attribute: YEAR, DAY, MONTH, HOUR, MINUTE, SECOND

 To use the interval statement, it is necessary use a `integer literal/constant`